This post is sponsored by Experience Rochester MN

 Kutzky and Cooke

 This out and back 5k meanders along Cascade Creek and includes two parks to stop and stretch at.
 But you’ve been warned, lots of fun local businesses might divert your attention in the Cooke Park Design District!
-Grab locally roasted coffee or a vegan snack at Old Abe Coffee Shop before stopping at Dwell Local for unexpected upcycled, found and vintage items.
+Grab locally roasted coffee or a vegan snack at Old Abe Coffee Shop.
 Have a bit more time?
 Head over a few blocks and hang out on the patio at popular Forager Brewery.

 Here’s an easy 3 mile route that takes you from the Rochester Art Center, along the river to Mayo Field and back on the other side!
-On a Saturday morning between 8-noon you can grab a donut at the Rochester Downtown Farmer’s Market before hitting the trails.
 With plenty to see, and a park along the way, this one is a favorite for littles with short legs, and those looking for a shorter ride in the middle of the action!

 Cascade Lake trail is great as a family ride.
 It is a loop around the lake itself with no intersecting roads.
-A great place to park is on Lachencrest Lane in the Interlachen neighborhood.
+A great place to park is on Lachencrest Lane in the Interlachen neighborhood or the newly finished park at Cascade Lake.
 Additionally there is a longer 6.5 mile loop with hills here.

 Other Tips and Tricks